auraphp/auraphp.github.io/index.md

   primarily for object creation within the dependency injector service definitions

-- More use of explicit mapping, as vs automatic searching of directory stacks.
+- Use explicit configuration more often than implicit convention

 - Compose functionality as much as possible through dependency injection, instead of through inheritance and base classes